CheapoCK/SCTP-Data-Analyst---My-1st-Capstone/README.md

 # My first capstone

-### An analysis of Singapore rainfall and temperature in Y2022
+### An analysis of Singapore rainfall and temperature in the Year 2022

 ![](https://i.imgur.com/KXA8TeP.jpg)